haein45/haein45/README.md

 ## 👩‍💻 About Me
 ### ✨ I am Haein Oh, a developer with perseverance!
-#### :computer: I’m currently majoring in Computer Science at Dongduk Women’s University (Class of 2023).
+#### :computer: I’m currently majoring in Computer Science at Dongduk Women’s University.
 #### :seedling: I enjoy transforming ideas into reality through development and embrace new challenges with passion.
 #### :muscle: I don’t give up easily — I strive to solve problems to the end.